 A good proportion of parents are moving toward raising their children in a more gender-neutral way.
-This puts more emphasis on letting children decide for themselves and not pigeon-holing them into specific ways of dressing, playing, or future aspirations based on their genitalia.
+This puts more emphasis on letting children decide for themselves instead of pigeon-holing them into specific ways of dressing and playing, or placing limitations on future aspirations based on their genitalia.

-Ideas such as that girls can only play with dolls and boys can only play with toy trucks are becoming outdated.
+Dictating that girls can only play with dolls and boys can only play with toy trucks is now becoming outdated.

-Other parents still dress their baby girls in pink and their boys in blue and reinforce traditional gender roles.
-There isn't necessarily anything wrong with that either and it comes down to different parenting styles.
+Many parents still dress their baby girls in pink and their boys in blue and reinforce traditional gender roles.
+There isn't necessarily anything wrong with that either, and it comes down to different parenting styles.

 As babysitters, we just need to become increasingly aware and sensitive to how gender affects children, and also to respect the wishes of parents.

-If you're are looking for some gender-specific games to play, see our list of over 200 babysitting activities and filter the results by gender to find exactly what you're looking for.
+If you are looking for some gender-specific games to play, see our list of over 200 babysitting activities and filter the results by 'boys' or 'girls' to find exactly what you're looking for.

-For kids to master a language and the ability to fully express themselves, there are four things they need to grasp.
+For kids to master language and the ability to express themselves fully, there are four characteristics of speech they need to grasp.

 Phonology relates to the sound of words and letters.
 As children grow, their accuracy and frequency of producing different sounds should increase.

-Lexicon is how many words a child knows and can use when they talk.
+Lexicon refers to their vocabularly, or the number of words a child knows and can use when they talk.

-Morphology is understanding how words are formed and how they relate to each other.
+Morphology relates to the understanding of how words are formed and how they relate to each other.

 Pragmatics is the ability to use language to communicate desires or feelings to other people.

-Kids start off saying individual words like "dada."
-Over time they add semantics to their speech, like "Where is Dad?"
-Eventually, they learn the syntax of the language and are able to start making full sentences.
+Kids start off saying individual, repetitive sounds that form words like "dada."
+Over time, they add semantics to their speech like, "Where is dad?"
+Eventually, they learn the syntax of the language (the arrangement of words) and begin to speak in full sentences.

-Psychology can help you as a babysitter to understand if children are ahead or behind the average level of language development for their age.
+Psychology can help you as a babysitter to understand if a child is ahead or behind the expected level of language development for their age.

-Hopefully, I can cram most of the child-related stuff you would learn in an entire semester of a Psych 101 class into about 5 minutes of reading for you.
+Hopefully, I can cram most of the child-related stuff you would learn in an entire semester of a Psych 101 class into about five minutes of reading for you.

 I don't want to bore you with details, so we'll try to keep this as simple and concise as possible.

-Piaget suggested that children go through four stages as they develop .
+Piaget suggested that children go through four stages as they develop (source).

-He believed that children didn't just gain more knowledge and information as they got older, but the quality of information they can comprehend actually changes.
+He believed that children don't just gain more knowledge and information as they get older, but the quality of information they can comprehend actually changes.

 At this stage, a child is brand new to the world and trying to figure everything out.

-They have some basic reflexes like moving their eyes to follow interesting objects, listening, sucking objects in their mouth, or closing their hand when an object comes into contact with their palm (palmar grasp.)
+They have some basic reflexes like following interesting objects with their eyes, listening to sounds, sucking objects in their mouth, or grasping an object that comes into contact with their palm (palmar grasp.)

-Infants are mostly concerned with the sensations of their own body and figuring out exactly what they are early on, and then shift their focus to how they can interact with the world around them.
+Infants are mostly concerned with the sensations of their own bodies and figuring out exactly what they are early on.
+Then later, they begin to shift their focus to how they can interact with the world around them.

 Learn more about caring for infants by reading our beginners guide: How to babysit a baby.

-At this stage, kids learn to speak, but they don't yet understand concrete logic and can't manipulate information in their mind.
-Kids also tend to think about things in very black and white terms during this stage, without much room for a grey area in between.
+At this stage, kids learn to speak, but they don't yet understand concrete logic and can't manipulate information in their minds.
+Children also tend to think about things in very black and white terms during this stage, without much room for the grey areas in between.

-Kids in this stage really like playing and pretending.
-But they also have a hard time seeing things from other people's points of view.
+Kids really like playing and pretending during this period.
+But they also have a hard time seeing things from the points of view of others.
 Most of their play and thinking is done symbolically.

-At this age, kids can make use of magical thinking, which is essentially finding a relationship between actions and events .
-Even if a particular outcome isn't actually influenced by the first action.
-For example, kids might develop seemingly random ideas like that food only tastes good if they eat it with a blue spoon.
+Kids in this age group can make use of magical thinking, which is essentially finding a relationship between actions and events, even if a particular outcome doesn't have anything to do with the action (source).
+For example, a child might develop seemingly random ideas like food only tastes good if they eat it with a blue spoon.
 Or they might think that squeezing their blanket will keep monsters away at bedtime.

 Piaget found that children during this stage lack something called conservation, which is the ability to determine if a certain quantity will remain the same even if it's transferred to another container.

-You can take a tall glass of water and a short glass of water that hold exactly the same amount of water, and pour the water from one to the other.
+You can take two glasses of water, one tall and one short, that hold exactly the same amount, and pour the water from one to the other.
 For adults, this demonstrates that the two glasses have the same volume.
-But for a child in the preoperational stage, they will always say the taller glass is larger, even after watching you demonstrate that the amount of liquid they can hold is the same.
+But for a child in the preoperational stage, they will always say the taller glass is larger, even after watching you show that the amount of liquid is the same.

 See our babysitting guides in this range of years:

-At this stage, kids can begin to appropriately use logic.
+At this stage, kids can begin to use logic appropriately.
 Their thought processes become more "adult-like" and mature.

-Kids at this stage still have trouble thinking in abstract or hypothetical ways though.
-They can only solve problems that deal with concrete objects or events.
+Kids at this stage, however, still have trouble thinking in abstract or hypothetical ways.
+They can only solve problems dealing with concrete objects or events.

-They will understand the concept of conservation discussed above.
+Sometimes after the age of 7 years they will begin to understand the concept of conservation discussed above.
 They can conceptualize that one nickel is worth more than three pennies.
 But they will struggle to answer a more abstract question like "If A is more than B, and B is more than C, is A more than C?".

-Hands-on activities are great and developmentally appropriate for kids that you're babysitting in the concrete operations stage.
-For example, taking them on a trip to a petting zoo or holding a starfish at an aquarium.
-Or even just making objects out of clay or plasticine at home.
+Hands-on activities are great and developmentally appropriate for kids that you're babysitting in the concrete operational stage.
+For example, you could take them on a trip to a petting zoo, or hold a starfish at the aquarium, or even just make objects out of clay or plasticine at home.

 At this stage, kids develop the ability to think in abstract ways.
 They're able to use deductive reasoning and consider hypothetical "what-if" situations.

-Once children reach this stage they can think about more complex things like ethics and morality.
+Once children reach this stage, they can think about more complex concepts like ethics and morality.

-This isn't a stage that kids go through, but a specific observation that Piaget noted that I think is worth mentioning.
+This isn't a stage that kids go through, but a specific observation noted by Piaget that I think is worth mentioning.